iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Krasnoselskii Mann Iteration.md

 ### **Corollaries, and Misc Results**

 We state results of applying KM iterations to averaged operator.
-Because averaged operator is a subclass of non-expansive operator, it allows for more choices of $\lambda_n$.
+Because averaged operator is a subclass of non-expansive operator, it allows for a of $\lambda_n$ in a larger rage.